AxelD7/STM32-BLE-Heart-Monitor/README.md

 # STM32 Bluetooth Heart Monitor * NOT FOR MEDICAL USE*

-This was my **Honors Directed Study project at Henry Ford College**.
+This was my **Honors Directed Study project at Henry Ford College**, this was a semester long project done over the span of about 3 months being mentored by a professor at HFC.
 The goal was to build a working heart monitor from scratch using an STM32F466RE microcontroller, a few biomedical sensors, and Bluetooth to send data to a mobile app.
 I also designed a 3D printed case to hold everything together.